adamGuinea/mailPlan/README.md

 - Hosted on Heroku
 - Google OAuth
 - Materialize CSS
-- Prod and Dev environments with http-proxy-middleware, helped to get around the CORS issues which bamboozled me a bit while building my online store
+- Prod and Dev environments with http-proxy-middleware